I Got Caramel-Blonde Hair Inspired By J.Lo

 Advertisement

-Benavidez specializes in creating rich, flattering brunette hair color, and wanted to work with her client's gray strands instead of masking them.
-"First, I'm going to cut her hair before I color, trimming off any dead ends that I see," she says of her process.
+Benavidez specialises in creating rich, flattering brunette hair colour, and wanted to work with her client's grey strands instead of masking them.
+"First, I'm going to cut her hair before I colour, trimming off any dead ends that I see," she says of her process.
 "Then I'm going to mix her lightener using 20 and 30 volume and start in the back of her hair."
 Benavidez used foils beginning at the back of Meador's head and worked her way to the front.
-She let the chemicals process for up to 25 minutes, and rinsed her hair thoroughly before smudging her roots to match the level of her natural hair color for a seamless effect.
+She let the chemicals process for up to 25 minutes, and rinsed her hair thoroughly before smudging her roots to match the level of her natural hair colour for a seamless effect.
 To achieve the caramel tone, Benavidez glossed Meador's hair for 20 minutes.

 The final look was a warm, honey-toned bronze that made Meador feel like "a different person."
 "I feel lighter and brighter, and I'm really ready for summer," she says.
 Click play to see her complete transformation.